 Fundraising Events: For all the years CWC has been in existence, it has always had its Main Fundraiser - the Dessert & Card Party - to support the scholarships.
-Last year, we implemented a second variable fundraiser.
-This new event was a real success that members are excited already about this new fiscal year's second annual variable event.
+Last year, we implemented a second variable fundraiser currently held in September.
+This new event was a real success that members are excited already about this fiscal year's second annual variable event.
 Each year this second annual event type will be voted on by our membership.
-The Board is firming up our two fundraiser events and the dates for both will be announced in January.

 Tickets for all our Fundraising Events are sold in two ways: individual tickets and for reserved table tickets.

 Carmel Women's Club has been hosting the main Annual Fundraiser (The Dessert and Card Party) for many years now and each year it just gets better and better.
-In early 2016, the Club added a variable second Annual Fundraiser which will change from year to year based on membership choice.
-(For 2016, it was an Afternoon Tea and Fashion Show in May).
+Voted for in early 2016 which continues on, the Club added a variable second Annual Fundraiser which changes from year to year based on membership choice.
 Many hours are volunteered by members to create the perfect settings these lovely afternoons of socializing.

 100% of the proceeds of both these fundraising events go to our scholarship fund.
 The fund helps women in our community who are in need and who are returning to school for a higher education.
 We hope that you will plan to attend and Invite your friends to come along ... or come alone and we will introduce you to new friends.
 We hope that you will join us for these relaxing and fun-filled afternoons.